MikeCurrington/mpf/docs/dev/dev_environment.rst

 ::

     1) pip uninstall kivy
-    2) pip install kivy -no-binary :all:
+    2) pip install kivy --no-binary :all:

 Each time you'll work with your MPF development version you'll have to switch to this environment.